-- 8.28 There is considerable need for improvements at Liphook Church Centre, which lets out space for community uses, including health.
-Significant repairs to the roof are needed.
-Also see Section 15. - 8.29 It is notable that whilst Bramshott and Liphook Parish has 8 meeting places, they are located in Liphook, leaving Bramshott residents needing to travel.
+- 8.31 The Millennium Centre in Liphook is well used by the community and local businesses for events including markets, fitness classes, meetings, community cinema and private parties.
+The adjoining village green is used for fun fairs and community events.
+The Millennium Centre is now some 25 years old and in need of refurbishment.
+Neighbourhood CIL and Parish Council precept are being used to fund much needed maintenance and repairs.
+Major works to the building now needed include: refurbishment of the disabled toilet, improvements to the car parking area, remodelling of the corridors and improvements to the foyer and public spaces, conversion of the unfinished upstairs rooms to office or rentable spaces, remodelling of the kitchens, replacements of stage curtains, replacement of the tiered seating.
+The building generally needs to be modernised and updated with redecoration needed in all areas. - 8.32 Liphook Church Centre lets its hall out to many community groups and health organisations.
+Improvements were needed to this hall, particularly the roof and the toilets.
+This work has been funded by S106 and CIL.
+The roof is completed, and the upgrading of the toilets is being progressed.
+Further smaller improvements remain, including a new boiler, double glazing to the building and upgrading the foyer.
+Also see Section 15. - 8.33 It is notable that whilst Bramshott and Liphook Parish has 8 meeting places, they are located in Liphook, leaving Bramshott residents needing to travel.
 Should the opportunity arise, provision of a small facility in Bramshott would help to reduce the need to travel and provide a more local meeting place.
 However, such a proposal should be considered in relation to sustainable links to Liphook and availability of space there.
 The overriding aim is to make existing facilities resilient, rather than create more.
 Liphook has some capacity in its existing facilities.
 If considerable development were to come forward in this area, looking carefully at existing capacity and needs of existing facilities should take place before assumptions of more floorspace.